pranavg000/Social-Network-Django/README.md

 # Social Network

-Social Network is a social networking website working on made using Django.
+Social Network is a social networking website made using Django.

 ### Installation